Shotgun Licence Revocation

 If you have recently received a notice from the Police informing you that your application for a firearm/shotgun has been refused or your certificate has been revoked we advise you seek legal advice at an early stage to try and avoid a long term ban.

-If you require our expert advice on any area of Firearms Licensing then please contact us for a free, no obligation case discussion on 01754 897150.
+If you require our expert advice on any area of Firearms Licensing then please contact us on 01754 897150 or request a call back by submitting a contact form now.

 If you decide you wish to instruct us, we are able to offer a fixed fee scheme to assist you in funding your case.
 If you are member of BASC you may also find that your membership incorporates an insurance policy which could potentially cover your legal costs.